 We are running a number of research studies to achieve these aims.
 We are testing new ways to screen people for bowel cancer, which we anticipate will improve the effectiveness, acceptability and efficiency of screening.
 We are also looking at ways to support GPs in their role in earlier diagnosis of bowel cancer, and to improve diagnosis in people once they have been referred to hospital for further investigations, as well as looking for new ways to monitor people at higher risk of bowel cancer.

 Our research has provided evidence that has led to changes in national and international policy on bowel cancer screening and prevention.

 The main research objectives of the CSPRG include:

 - To identify ways to increase participation in the NHS bowel cancer screening programme;

-- To investigate specific symptoms and the use of a Faecal Immunochemical Test (FIT) in GP practices to determine which patients require further tests for colorectal cancer;
+- To examine the use of a Faecal Immunochemical Test (FIT) to determine which patients require further tests for bowel cancer;

 - To determine whether FIT can be used instead of colonoscopy for surveillance among individuals with intermediate risk adenomas;

 - To examine surveillance strategies in patients at high-risk of bowel cancer.